harness/developer-hub/docs/platform/get-started/subscriptions.md

 #### Infrastructure as Code Management (IACM)

 **Executions** Every successful IACM stage execution that uses an Infrastructure Provider’s `Apply’ command (such as terraform apply) that results in resource changes, is counted as an execution.
-All executions are tracked over a last 30 day active window.

 IACM tracks ‘Executions’ license consumption, instead of Developers.